IntellectualSites/documentation/plotsquared/commands.md

 ### DENY

 Deny a user from entering a plot.
-With this command you "add him" to the blacklist of the plot.
+With this command, you add him to the "blacklist" of the plot (see [Plot Membership Tiers](plot-membership-tiers.md)).

+The first plot location argument is optional.
+Alternatively, it refers to the plot on which the user is currently located.

 **Usage:**
 `/plot [[world;]X;Z] deny <player | *>`